 Another unique aspect of the Dual JD Program is the ability to work at legal aid clinics in both Windsor and Detroit.
 Furthermore, some students are able to participate in the “Transnational Law Clinic” hosted by both Detroit Mercy Law and Windsor Law.
 This is an International Intellectual Property Clinic that is certified by both the U.S. Patent & Trademark Office and the Canadian Intellectual Property Office.

 If you are interested in the Dual JD Program or are currently enrolled and have any questions about the program or life after the program, do not hesitate to reach out to me.

-Jory Garibaldi is an Articling Student at Harrison Pensa.
+Jory Garibaldi was an Articling Student at Harrison Pensa and is now a personal injury lawyer at the firm.